innova67/addon-template-generator/README.md

-enable `models` to modify entity's model | enable `trading` to modify villager's trading enable `items` if you want to modify item textures | enable `loot tables` (and which loot tables) enable `blocks` section if you want to modify block textures | choose the `entities` to modify enable `sound` to modify entity's sound
+enable `models` to modify entity's model | enable `trading` to modify villager's trading enable `items` if you want to modify item textures | enable `loot tables` (and which loot tables) enable `blocks` section if you want to modify block textures | choose the `entities` to modify enable `sound` to modify entity's sound|

 _to modify texts and translations personally recommend **@SolveDev**'s [Any-languajes](https://solveddev.github.io/AnyLanguage/) generator_

-once all was selected click on `generate and download` to finish
+once all was selected, click on `generate and download` to finish.

 ---
 ### using customized mobs
 this isn't implemented yet (sorry) :P